Purdue-SoCET/RISCVBusiness/README.md

 **Current User-Level ISA Spec :** v2.1
 **Current Privileged ISA Spec :** v1.12

+---

+# Cole would know the most about the core
+-> ask him about

+-> run the testbench with the core file,
+-> look at the AFTx07.core file for inspo, there is a caches.core file somewhere

+---

 # Getting Started

 Getting started with RISCV Business consists of three steps: setting up the RISCV tool-chain, setting up the WAF build system, and finally interacting with the RISCV Business project itself.